MarcCollado/collado-io/src/media/markdown/pages/about.md

 ---
 title: 'About'
 excerpt: 'About page'
-path: '/about'
+path: '/about/'
 ---

-I build products for a living.
 Over the last years, I created a few things.
 Some have worked, others have not.

 ## Projects

 - 2023 — [RSS.com](https://rss.com/): podcast distribution platform empowering creators worldwide.
-- 2022 — [Wiz Music](https://wizmusic.com/): web3 platform for music artists to engage with their fans.
+- 2022 — Wiz Music: web3 platform for music artists to engage with their fans.
 - 2019 — [Gamestry](https://gamestry.com/): video gaming community for Spain and Latin America.
 - 2015 — [Ironhack](https://ironhack.com/): leading coding bootcamp across Europe and America.
 - 2011 — [iomando](https://www.iomando.com/): keyless access management for mobile; acquired by [Citibox](https://citibox.com/).